umarali-nagoor/terraform-ibm-certificate-manager/examples/order/README.md

-# Certificate Manager Order Module
+# Certificate Manager Order Certificate Eample

 This example illustrates how to  order a certifictae into the Certificate Manager service instance.